 - What’s in it for me: If you write for an audience, kindness can help.
 People read our work for a couple of reasons.
 Either they relate to us as a person.
 Or, they’re getting something out of our writing.
 The reader comes with the mindset of what’s in it for me.
 Instead of pleasing your audience, if you strive to enrich them, you’re a distinguished author.

 - Three concepts for a blog: A typical blog (1000 words) becomes enriching when it has around three concepts — one primary and two supporting.
 For example, the central theme of this article is writing.
 Yet, merely advising my readers to write won’t make for a good piece.
 So, I’ve resorted to my two supporting ideas.
 The first is explaining how writing is a Sadhana or therapy.
 The second is providing pointers to encourage budding writers.

 - Using the Power of Images: Images can bring life to our writeup.
 Many websites offer free images, but I prefer to make customized images with parts purchased from Shutterstock.
-I also frequent the free poster tool Canva.
+I also frequent Unsplash and the free poster tool Canva.
 To support slower systems, I optimize them using Squoosh.

 - SEO Optimization: In the last year, my blog’s readership has grown exponentially.
 What caused that?
 Divine Grace, the writing practices mentioned above, and Search Engine Optimization (SEO).
 SEO helps Google and other search engines locate our work.
 Dedicated bloggers can benefit from learning some SEO basics.
 This topic is an ocean, but you can get a head-start from experts like Yoast.

 Note: This post was originally published on my website.